muratk3n/thirdwave/en/tweets/2020/week1.md

 ---

 Overdouche: When you are so douche it extends beyond any definition of douche.

-Redouche: When a person keep making same douchy mistake, over and over again.
+Redouche: When a person keeps making same douchy mistake, over and over again.

 *2020-1-1 13:8:15*